American Composition girl doll, two

 hands with four fingers, red molded composition shoes beneath his red and

-white striped stocking encased legs, cloth cotton stuffed body and limbs, black
+white striped stocking encased legs, cloth stuffed body and limbs, cloth or

 painted molded hair and black oval cartoon eyes, open mouth with tongue, dressed